System-Level Natural Language Feedback: Case Study 1: Query Generation

-\paragraph{Non-copy rate} measures how much the search query rephrases the user's utterance by examining $n$-gram matching.
-In particular, we define ``Non-copy Rate'' in \autoref{eq:non-copy-rate}, which is based on BLEU-4 \citep{papineni-etal-2002-bleu}.
-In the equation, $s$ is the search query and $u$ is the user question.
+\item\textbf{Non-copy rate} measures how much a search query rephrases the user's utterance by examining $n$-gram matching.
+We define it in \autoref{eq:non-copy-rate} based on BLEU-4 \citep{papineni-etal-2002-bleu} where $s$ is the search query and $u$ is the user question. \item\textbf{Specificity} measures whether the search query sufficiently captures the necessary information to retrieve relevant documents.
+We use GPT-3.5 as the evaluator \citep{fu2023gptscore}.
+Details are in the Appendix~\ref{app:evaluation_with_gpt3.5}.

-\paragraph{Specificity} measures whether the search query is specific enough to cover all the information needed to be able to search for the most relevant documents.
-We use GPT-3.5 to measure specificity \citep{fu2023gptscore} where we concatenate the dialog context and search query together and ask GPT-3.5 to judge whether the search query is specific using the chain-of-thought technique \citep{NEURIPS2022_9d560961}.
-A meta-evaluation shows 80\% agreement between human annotators and GPT-3.5 for evaluating query specificity.
-Details can be found in the Appendix.

-\paragraph{Readability} measures how readable is the search query by examining the word frequency rank (WFR)\footnote{ We use the list of most frequent 333,333 words in English provided by Kaggle: \url{https://www.kaggle.com/rtatman/english-word-frequency} } of words in the search query.
-Intuitively we want the search query to contain some common words to enhance readability.
-We define ``Readability'' in \autoref{eq:readability}.
-In the equation, $w$ represents a word in $s$, $C$ is a large constant for rescaling so that the readability numbers will not be too small.
+\item\textbf{Readability} measures a search query's clarity based on the word frequency rank (WFR)\footnote{ We use the Kaggle dataset for WFR: \url{https://www.kaggle.com/rtatman/english-word-frequency} } of its terms, as defined in \autoref{eq:readability}, where $w$ is a word in $s$ and $C$ is a scaling constant.
+Ideally, a query should use common words to improve readability.

-\paragraph{Conciseness} measures how concise the search query is by counting the number of words in the search query.
-We use the reciprocal of the length of the query to denote ``Conciseness''.
-We also multiply by a constant 100 for rescaling to make a similar scale to other metrics.
+\item\textbf{Conciseness} measures the query's brevity by its word count, with its value being the query length's reciprocal, scaled by a constant 100.

-\paragraph{Coverage} measures how specific vs. general a search query is by counting the number of Google search result pages.
-Since the number of pages is highly variable, we define this metric as a relative one.
-Given the same dialog context and the refined queries obtained using \autoref{tab:query_instruction}, only the query that gets the most search results has ``Coverage'' of 1, other queries will have ``Coverage'' of 0.
+\item\textbf{Coverage} measures how specific vs. general a search query is by counting the number of Google search result pages.
+Considering the wide variation in page count, we employ a relative metric.
+For refined queries obtained using \autoref{tab:query_instruction_abbr} with the same dialog context, the query with the most results gets a ``Coverage'' score of 1, and others receive 0.

-\paragraph{Satisfaction} measures whether the search query will satisfy the user.
-It is an overall metric, and we use our trained satisfaction classifier to measure the percentage of satisfied refinements.
+\item\textbf{Satisfaction} measures whether the search query will satisfy the user.
+It is an overall metric, and we use our trained satisfaction classifier to determine the percentage of satisfied refinements. \end{itemize}